 - Research design and analysis

 The program is designed with professional standards and licensing requirements in mind.
 Traditional students can complete the degree in six years, including the 2000-hour internship in the final year of the program.
-Advanced Standing students can complete the degree in five years, including the final internship year.
+Advanced Standing students can complete the degree in a minimum of four years, including the final internship year.
 A minimum of three academic years of full-time graduate study (or the equivalent thereof) plus an internship are required prior to receiving the doctoral degree.
-At least two of the three academic training years (or the equivalent thereof) must take place at Rivier.
+At least two of the three academic years must take place at Rivier.

 At least three semesters (two of which must be consecutive) of full-time registration at Rivier are required for residency in the program.
 Because of the demands of doctoral studies, practicum placements, and research projects, students in the program do not work more than 20 hours per week.

 Courses are generally offered weekdays in the late afternoons and evenings as well as on Saturdays.
 The program includes a limited set of online courses in keeping with the New Hampshire Board of Psychology licensing requirement that the method of teaching is predominately face-to-face.
 Courses are offered in 7-week or 14-week terms.
 There are a total of six 7-week terms per year (two terms in each of the fall, spring, and summer semesters).
 14-week terms are offered once per semester in the fall, spring, and summer.